Life is pretty crazy now and I, for one, feel like everything is spinning out of control.

 Definition of a Budget: knowing where your money needs to go and then putting the money there

-That means that you need to know where your money is supposed to be before making any decisions and certainly before making any corrections.
+That means you need to know where your money is supposed to be before making any decisions and corrections.

 Knowing that you spent $2 at Starbucks isn’t the information that helps you.
 Knowing that you have $100 to spend on whatever you want does.
-Throwing money at credit card debt without understanding how much money you have will not help you.
+Throwing money at your credit card debt without understanding how much money you have will not help you.

 When we make decisions, we need to know the facts.
 Extraneous information bogs us down and doesn’t help us streamline our decision-making process.
 Know the basic facts before trying to figure out the rest.

 How much do you make?